Dewie123/blackjack_predictor/README.md

 ---

 ## Project Highlights

 - **Win Probability Prediction**: Predicts the likelihood of a player's starting hand beating the dealer’s up card.
 - **Perfect Strategy Recommender**: Suggests the optimal action (Hit, Stand, Double, etc.) according to professional Blackjack strategy.
 - **Data-Driven**: Trained on a simulated dataset of 1 million Blackjack hands, reflecting realistic casino rules and conditions.
 - **Model**: Built using the XGBoost classifier for high performance and interpretability.

 ---

+## Blackjack Rules Overview

+Summary of the core rules and terminology relevant to this project.
+The dataset and model are based on common Las Vegas casino rules, which influence strategy decisions:

+- **Objective:**
+  Beat the dealer by having a hand value closer to 21 without exceeding it (busting).

+- **Card Values:**
+  - Number cards (2–10) count as their face value.
+  - Face cards (J, Q, K) count as 10.
+  - Aces count as 1 or 11, whichever benefits the hand most.
+In the event where an Ace can count as 1 or 11, the total value of the hand is known as a "Soft [value of hand]".
+  - ie. A5 is known as a Soft 16.

+- **Gameplay:**
+  - Each player starts with two cards; the dealer shows one card face up (the "up card").
+  - Players decide to:
+    - **Hit:** Take another card.
+    - **Stand:** Keep current hand.
+    - **Double Down:** Double the initial bet and receive exactly one more card.
+    - **Split:** If the first two cards are the same, split into two hands.
+    - **Surrender:** Forfeit half the bet and end the hand (late surrender allowed in this dataset).
+  - Dealer rules:
+    - Dealer hits on "soft 17" (a hand with an Ace valued as 11 totaling 17).

+- **Payouts:**
+  - Blackjack (Ace + 10-value card) pays 3:2.

+---